ddcutil - Man Page

 chkusbmon

-Tests if a hiddev device is a USB connected monitor, for use in udev rules.
+Tests if a hiddev device may be a USB connected monitor, for use in udev rules.

 Diagnostic commands